clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 - A cool product, and cool opportunity, not very much equity

 Almost Dead #1
+- Running out of money... time to beg
 - Raised money from rich uncle
 - No henry schein deal and fallout.
 "You're a liar!"
+"Our pockets are deeper than yours..."
 - Meeting individually to make sure people were on his side

 Almost Dead #2